akdetrick/sassconf/outline.md

 ---

 # TOPIC INTRO

-## temptation to use stage as a personal megaphone
-I considered using this talk to push my own philosophy of best practices, but thought it might be better to share some of the most interesting tools we use at Meetup so you could decide for yourself how some of them might be useful for your organization or development process.

 ## confessions of a sass hater
 HEADLINE: "Sass won't fix this, let's focus on bigger problems"